 How to Grow Dahlia Flower Plants

-Originally from Mexico, Dahlias are a family of flowering plants with wide
+Originally from Mexico, Dahlias are a big family of big bloomed flowering

 Flowers include single bloom, double bloom and more.
 If color is what you